TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 Like the Progress Pride Flag and its Intersex Variant, this design uses chevrons to signify that it's important for us to move forward, to continually push for progress, despite any forces which would otherwise push us back and divide us.

-### Pink for Gender & Red for Sexuality ###
+### Pink for Sexuality & Red for Gender ###
 {:.chevron-header.pink-and-red}

-The first two chevrons and the only ones to touch the leading edge of the flag are the pink & red chevrons, which respectively signify gender & sexuality.
+The first two chevrons and the only ones to touch the leading edge of the flag are the pink & red chevrons, which respectively signify sexuality & gender.
 These are core parts of us within our societies and the GSM community.
 We use gender to express ourselves, to build our relationships, to describe our sexualities.

-Even when a person's gender andor sexuality is weak or nonexistent, that also helps define our identities and relationships with each other and society at large.
+Even when a person's sexuality andor gender is weak or nonexistent, that also helps define our identities and relationships with each other and society at large.

 ### Orange for Enthusiasm ###